angusmaccuish/FRTB/MAR21.md

    sector specific buckets or index buckets as set out in [MAR21.33].

-2. Subject to supervisory approval, the bank may consider the fund as a hypothetical portfolio in which the fund invests to the maximum extent allowed under the fund’s mandate in those assets attracting the highest capital requirements under the sensitivities-based method, and then progressively in those other assets implying lower capital requirements.
+2. Subject to supervisory approval, the bank may consider the fund as a hypothetical portfolio in which the fund invests to the maximum extent allowed under the fund's mandate in those assets attracting the highest capital requirements under the sensitivities-based method, and then progressively in those other assets implying lower capital requirements.
 If more than one risk weight can be applied to a given exposure under the sensitivities-based method, the maximum risk weight applicable must be used.